Check for solution:

 The X-Wing method

 This strategy is normally used in the hardest levels of Sudoku.
 The goal is to eliminate possibilities (pencil notes).
 You can use it when you have the same candidate in 4 spots that form a square or a rectangle when connected by row and column.
-If you connect each of the extremities of the square you discover that one of those pairs will be the correct one in the end.
+If you connect each of the extremities, you discover that one of those pairs will be the correct one in the end.
 If you test either of the possibilities, you might be able to eliminate the digit being analyzed from other pencil notes in different cells.

 The Swordfish method